mesaugat/tech-companies-in-nepal/README.md

 - [Atlas Tek Pvt.
 Ltd.](https://atlastek.com.np) | Gyaneshwor, Kathmandu | An IT company with a specialization in creating new and innovative tools to cater to the need of modern days IT organizations as well as providing enterprise application development
 - [Awecode](https://awecode.com/) | Buddhanagar, Kathmandu | We build awesome applications
 - [Ayat Digital Pvt.
 Ltd.](https://www.ayatdigital.com/) | Balkhu, Kathmandu | We innovate, discover, invent and integrate technology to simplify and ease lives
-- [Axios Softwork](https://axiossoftworks.com/) | Banepa-1, Kavrepalanchowk | Offer commercial organizations cutting-edge intelligent technical solutions and services on web development and mobile app development
+- [Axios Softwork](https://axiossoftworks.com/) | Banepa, Kavrepalanchowk | Offer commercial organizations cutting-edge intelligent technical solutions and services on web development and mobile app development
 - [Bajra Technologies](https://bajratechnologies.com/) | Tinkune, Kathmandu | We are a technology company that primarily focuses and excels in building software which bring our customer's ideas to life
 - [Bidhee Pvt.
 Ltd.](https://www.bidhee.com/) | New Baneshwor, Kathmandu | A company solely established for development and deployment of products with Specialization in development of Mobile/Web applications and Custom Software
 - [Bits Innovation](https://bitsinnovation.com/) | New Baneshwor, Kathmandu | Provides services like Website Design & Development, Search Engine Optimization, Mobile Apps Development and Web Hosting